Peano axioms: Equivalent axiomatizations

-The theory defined by these axioms is known as PA−; the theory PA is obtained by adding the first-order induction schema.
-An important property of PA− is that any structure $M$ satisfying this theory has an initial segment (ordered by $\le$) isomorphic to $\N$.
+The theory defined by these axioms is known as PA−.
+It is also incomplete and one of its important properties is that any structure $M$ satisfying this theory has an initial segment (ordered by $\le$) isomorphic to $\N$.
 Elements in that segment are called standard elements, while other elements are called nonstandard elements.

+Finally, Peano arithmetic PA is obtained by adding the first-order induction schema.

 Undecidability and incompleteness

 According to Gödel's incompleteness theorems, the theory of PA (if consistent) is incomplete.
 Consequently, there are sentences of first-order logic (FOL) that are true in the standard model of PA but are not a consequence of the FOL axiomatization.
 Essential incompleteness already arises for theories with weaker axioms, such as Robinson arithmetic.

 Closely related to the above incompleteness result (via Gödel's completeness theorem for FOL) it follows that there is no algorithm for deciding whether a given FOL sentence is a consequence of a first-order axiomatization of Peano arithmetic or not.
 Hence, PA is an example of an undecidable theory.
 Undecidability arises already for the existential sentences of PA, due to the negative answer to Hilbert's tenth problem, whose proof implies that all computably enumerable sets are diophantine sets, and thus definable by existentially quantified formulas (with free variables) of PA.
 Formulas of PA with higher quantifier rank (more quantifier alternations) than existential formulas are more expressive, and define sets in the higher levels of the arithmetical hierarchy.